 Groups that have already opened a free school are no longer required to complete a template however.
 The criteria make it clear that any substantial changes in terms of funding model may mean that DfE ask such proposers to complete a financial template ahead of interview though.
 As such, we would suggest that any groups that have previously established a successful free school but are opening a school of a new phase – e.g. have an open primary free school but are proposing a secondary – complete the template as part of their application.

 Staff recruitment and retention

-The section of the application that deals with staffing – section E3 – now includes a specific requirement for groups to outline their approach to the recruitment and retention of staff.
+The section of the application that deals with staffing – section E3 – included a specific requirement for groups to outline their approach to the recruitment and retention of staff.
 This should show an understanding of the local context in which your school will operate and any regional or national factors that will affect recruitment and retention.

 In line with the aims of the Integrated Communities Green Paper published in March 2018, the wave 13 criteria outline the DfE’s intention to assess the impact of any new free school proposal on integration, community cohesion and the likely change to the intake of local schools.

 Although the criteria do not specifically require anything additional to assist with this assessment, it is important that applicants reference their proposed admissions arrangements and explain how these arrangements facilitate enable cohesion or integration if appropriate.